Anesthesiology: United States

-Following medical school training, anesthesiology residency programs in the United States require successful completion of four years of residency training at an ACGME approved program for board certification eligibility in the specialty of anesthesiology.
+Following medical school training, anesthesiology residency programs in the United States require successful completion of an intern year plus three years of advanced residency training at an ACGME approved program (for a total of four years) for board certification eligibility in the specialty of anesthesiology.
 Anesthesiology residents face multiple examinations during their residency, including exams encompassing physiology, pathophysiology, pharmacology, and other medical sciences addressed in medical school, along with multiple anesthesia knowledge tests which assess progress during residency.
 Successful completion of both a written and oral board exam after completion of residency is required for board certification.

 Residency training in the U.S. encompasses the full scope of perioperative medicine, including pre-operative medical evaluation, management of pre-existing disease in the surgical patient, intraoperative life support, intraoperative pain control, intraoperative ventilation, post-operative recovery, intensive care medicine, and chronic and acute pain management.
 After residency, many anesthesiologists complete an additional fellowship year of sub-specialty training in areas such as pain management, sleep medicine, cardiothoracic anesthesiology, pediatric anesthesiology, neuroanesthesiology, regional anesthesiology/ambulatory anesthesiology, obstetric anesthesiology, or critical care medicine.

-The average salary for a full-time anesthesiologist in 2021 is roughly $378,000, according to Medscape.

 The majority of anesthesiologists in the United States are board-certified, either by the American Board of Anesthesiology (ABA) or the American Osteopathic Board of Anesthesiology (AOBA).
-D.O. anesthesiologists can be certified by the ABA.
+Osteopathic physician anesthesiologists can be certified by the ABA.
 The ABA is a member of the American Board of Medical Specialties, while the AOBA falls under the American Osteopathic Association.
 Both Boards are recognized by the major insurance underwriters in the U.S. as well as by all branches of the U.S. Uniformed Services.
 Board certification by the ABA involves both a written and an oral examination.
 AOBA certification requires the same exams, in addition to a practical examination with examining physicians observing the applicant actually administering anesthetics in the operating room.

 There are several non-physician anesthesia providers practicing in the United States.
 These include certified registered nurse anesthetists (CRNAs), anesthesiologist assistants (AAs), and dental anesthesiologists.
-CRNAs are the only type of non-physician anesthesia provider that has successfully lobbied for the ability to provide all types of anesthesia for any surgery or procedure independently.
-AAs must work under the supervision of a physician anesthesiologist and dental anesthesiologists are limited to dental cases.
+CRNAs are the only type of non-physician anesthesia provider that have successfully lobbied for the ability to provide all types of anesthesia for any surgery or procedure independently in some states.
+AAs must work under the supervision of an anesthesiologist, and dental anesthesiologists are limited to dental cases.